 Chilling the dough is super important for a few reasons!

 First, letting the dough rest gives the flour time to hydrate.
-Eggs are the only liquid in the snickerdoodle cookies and it takes flour a long time to absorb that moisture.
+Eggs are the only liquid in these brown butter snickerdoodle cookies and it takes flour a long time to absorb that moisture.
 When the flour is hydrated it helps contain the spread of the cookie so that you get a nice set edge and soft, chewy center.

 Similarly, the brown butter needs to be as cold as possible before baking so that the cookies don't spread too much.